By Linley Bignoux

 When I attended school in my early childhood life, one of my teachers told me to condense facts and structure plans, make people see what you are trying to achieve (this promotes understanding), and use the distinction in communicating my ideas properly in a concise fashion and if you have written a report, what makes it better than just a bunch o words on paper.

 At this stage in Mauritian history, words speak louder than actions, contrary to popular belief, politicians may need to go back to school land and learn how to seriously sell their Maurice Ile Durable fantasy to the wider public.

-Time and time again, warnings about the future dire consequences of ongoing environmental degradation of coral reefs, the total lack of natural contiguous forests, constant development of coastal lands and a whole host of other environmental issues and concerns in Mauritius have been reported by local and international media.
+Time and time again, warnings about the future dire consequences of the ongoing environmental degradation of coral reefs, the total lack of natural contiguous forests, the constant development of coastal lands and a whole host of other environmental issues and concerns in Mauritius have been reported by local and international media.

 Yet reports can be submitted and boxes can be ticked in the government’s policy shortlist, but this alone will not deliver action.

-Indeed, environmental policies have their limits, their actions are subdued by the very words that are printed on paper to realise there proposed goals.
+Indeed, environmental policies have their limits, their actions are subdued by the very words that are printed on paper to realise their proposed goals.
 In effect making many environmental policies “lacking” in progress, for lack of a better word.